What are Namespaces?

 Your Task

-but is missing the `using` directive.
+The code in the editor uses cout and string but is missing the `using` directive.
 Add `using namespace std;` after the `#include` lines to fix the code.

 🎉